Early Christian History: Anti-Semitism in Early Christianity

 John Chrysostom and Adversus Judaeos

 Near the end of the 4th century, St John Chrysostom penned a series of homilies about Judaism and Christianity’s relationship to it.
-Unlike the works of Justin and Tertullian, which are more or less generalized philosophical complaints about Judaism and the insolence of Jews who retained their traditional religion rather than embracing Christianity as its replacement, John’s homilies grew out of his concerns over a Christian practice of his time in the region of Antich.
+Unlike the works of Justin and Tertullian, which are more or less generalized philosophical complaints about Judaism and the insolence of Jews who retained their traditional religion rather than embracing Christianity as its replacement, John’s homilies grew out of his concerns over a Christian practice of his time in the region of Antioch.

 Although John’s target, in these homilies, were Christians who were associating with Jews, they imply that synagogues might be home to diabolical forces, and that Jews were trying to undermine the local Church of Antioch.